-The purpose of this project is to provide a direct connection of the Whiting Street corridor to North Meridian Avenue to improve traffic flow and safety for all transportation modes and offer additional connections within the street network.
-The project will also reconfigure the on-ramps to the Selmon Expressway at Jefferson Street and the off-ramps at Florida Avenue and Channelside Drive to improve safety, traffic circulation, and access to Whiting Street and North Meridian Avenue.
+The purpose of this project is to provide a direct connection of the Whiting Street corridor to Meridian Avenue to improve traffic flow and safety for all transportation modes and offer additional connections within the street network.
+The project will also reconfigure the Selmon Expressway on-ramp at South Jefferson Street to construct the proposed Ramp 6B, remove existing Ramp 6B, and modify Ramp 6A to improve deceleration distance and improve safety along the horizontal curve.
+These improvements will improve safety, traffic circulation, and access to Whiting Street and Meridian Avenue.